Did you know that Producers Guild membership stands at more than 7,000 people?

 Distribution through DVD/Blu-ray, game console/PC or mobile phone/tablet/wireless device of branded content, branded entertainment productions, digitally-enabled interactive storytelling productions, special venue productions, transmedia productions or video game productions.

 The inclusion of references is a mandatory part of the Producers Guild membership application.
-Applicants must submit a total of three (3) references; one must come from a current PGA member who acts as the applicant’s sponsor and two from other industry references who can testify to the applicant’s production expertise.
+Applicants must submit a total of three (3) references; references must have direct knowledge of the applicant’s production experience and should have worked with or supervised the applicant, or have a significant professional relationship with them in the past.

 In short, applicants should not overlook the importance of these materials.

-Under certain circumstances, some individuals may qualify for automatic Producers Guild membership.
+Under certain circumstances, some individuals may automatically qualify for Producers Guild membership.

-Should they apply within two (2) years of it, those who have received a producer nomination from either the Academy of Motion Picture Arts & Sciences or the Producers Guild Awards can receive automatic membership.
+Should they apply within two (2) years of it, those who have received a nomination in a certain producing category for the Oscars or the Producers Guild Awards can receive automatic membership.
 However, ahead of applying for Producers Guild membership, interested individuals should contact the PGA to confirm that their specific nomination qualifies them.

-Along with qualifying distribution for the film, any producer with Producers Marks on at least two (2) films can gain automatic Producers Guild Membership.
+Any producer with Producers Marks on at least two (2) films with qualifying distribution automatically qualifies for Producers Guild Membership.

-The final part of the Producers Guild membership application process is payment, which consists of the application fee, initiation fee, and annual dues.
+The final part of the Producers Guild membership application process is payment, which consists of the application fee ($50 USD), initiation fee ($600 USD), and annual dues ($400 USD).

 For placement into the Producers Council, individuals must have primary producing responsibilities for the entirety of a project.
 Positions that typically are part of the Producers Council include: